awsdocs/aws-transfer-user-guide/doc_source/as2-end-to-end-example.md

    -CA root-ca.pem -CAkey root-ca-key.pem -extfile encryption-cert.conf
    ```

-## Step 2: Create a Transfer Family server that uses the AS2 protocol<a name="as2-example-server"></a>
+### Step 2: Create a Transfer Family server that uses the AS2 protocol<a name="as2-example-server"></a>

 This procedure explains how to create an AS2\-enabled server by using the Transfer Family AWS CLI\.

+**Note**
+ Many of the example steps use commands that load parameters from a file\.
+For more details about using files to load parameters, see [ How to load parameters from a file](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-parameters-file.html)\.

 If you want to use the console instead, see [Create an AS2\-enabled server](create-b2b-server.md#create-server-as2)\.

 Similar to how you create an SFTP or FTPS AWS Transfer Family server, you create an AS2\-enabled server by using the `--protocols AS2` parameter of the `create-server` AWS CLI command\.
 Currently, Transfer Family supports only VPC endpoint types and Amazon S3 storage with the AS2 protocol\.